es-socrates/getty.sh/docs/en/notes/theme/guide/quick-start/widgets.md

 :::

+## Social Media Widget 📱

+The social media widget is an essential tool for Odysee streamers who want to maintain a constant connection with their audience beyond their streams.
+These overlays allow streamers to customize and display links to the streamer's social media accounts on OBS, such as Discord, Telegram, X, and other platforms, directly within their live stream.

+Streamers can configure the social media widget from Getty in the admin, customizing usernames, icons, and links.
+This not only makes it easier for viewers to follow the streamer on different platforms, but also improves interaction and engagement during the stream.

 ## Advantages of Decentralization 🚀

 These widgets are powered by decentralized backend technology ==(Arweave and Odysee)==, resulting in greater security, privacy, and availability.
 Without centralized servers that can crash or be censored, you and your community enjoy a more free and reliable experience.
 Plus, advanced customization allows you to maintain a consistent brand identity across all your streams.